aptech/gauss-textbook-examples/brooks-introductory-econometrics-for-finance/docs/estimation-of-capital-asset-pricing-model.rst

-Chapter 5: Estimation and Hypothesis Testing of the Capital Asset Pricing Model
+Chapter 5: Estimation and Hypothesis Testing of the CAPM
 ==================================================================================